 Sue: This could so easily have been a crossover with Casualty.
 Where’s Charlie when you need him?

-The Doctor has his injuries treated but, thanks to NHS bureaucracy, he has to tell the intern where he comes from.
+The Doctor has his injuries seen to as well, but, thanks to NHS bureaucracy, he has to tell them where he comes from.

-Sarah wakes up and she’s not feeling herself.
-She attacks a kindly doctor named Carter and runs away with the hand.
+Sarah wakes up, attacks a kindly doctor and runs away with the hand.

-Me: I love this bit.
-I definitely remember playing Doctor Who in school playground the Monday after this went out, and the girls took it in turns to be Sarah; it was their job to kill me.
-Evil Sarah was easy to mimic: a girl just had to walk around with a glazed look on her face, a sandwich box under her arm, and a gaudy ring on her finger.
+Me: I love this.
+I can remember playing Doctor Who in the school playground the Monday after this went out, and all the girls took it in turns to be Sarah, which meant it was their job to kill me.
+Evil Sarah was easy to mimic – the girl just had to walk around with a glazed look on her face, a sandwich box under her arm, and a gaudy ring on her finger.
 I was killed hundreds of times that week.
-One day, we mistook some white fossilised dog poo for one of Eldrad’s missing fingers.
+One day, we found some white fossilised dog poo and pretended it was one of Eldrad’s missing fingers.

-Sue: I’m glad he’s not dead.
-I wouldn’t have wanted Sarah Jane to live with that on her conscience.
-I know it’s not her really fault but just think of the guilt.
+Sue: I’m glad he isn’t dead.
+I wouldn’t have wanted Sarah Jane to have that on her conscience.
+I know it’s not her fault, but think of the guilt.

-Sue: This is quite eerie.
-I like the direction – there are some interesting camera angles.
-It’s a bit different to what we usually get.
-The location is interesting, too.
-Pertwee would have loved this place.
+Sue: This is eerie.
+I really like the direction – there are some really interesting camera angles.
+It’s completely different to what we usually get.
+The location is quite interesting, too.
+Jon Pertwee would have loved this place.

 Sue: It’s The Addams Family meets Torchwood.

-Sue: Don’t they end up with this hand in Torchwood?
+Sue: Doesn’t this hand end up in Torchwood?

-It takes me while to work out that she’s talking about the 10th Doctor’s amputated hand.
+It takes me a while to work out what she’s talking about.

-Sue: No, it’s definitely a right hand.
-You can tell by looking at the thumb.
+Sue: It’s definitely a right hand, Neil.
+You can tell by the thumb.

 I reach for a cushion.

-Sue: Still, that was a great cliffhanger.
-We’re off to a very good start.
-Apart from the scene at the beginning.
-What the hell was that all about?top
+Sue: That was a great cliffhanger.
+We’re off to a good start.
+Apart from that scene at the beginning.
+What the hell was that all about?

-Sue: She really is talking to the hand, cos the face definitely ain’t listening.
+Sue: She’s talking to the hand ‘cos the face ain’t listening.

-Sue: He’s worried about how this ****-up is going to look when they call for the inevitable public inquiry.
-I bet he was days away from retirement as well.
+Sue: He’s worried about how this will look when they have the inevitable public inquiry.
+I bet he was a few days away from retirement, as well.

-In spite of the current emergency, Watson allows the Doctor to waltz around as if he owned the place.
+Despite the emergency, the Doctor is still allowed to waltz around like he owns the place.

-Sue: He’s letting a complete stranger fiddle with the controls to his nuclear reactor.
+Sue: So a complete stranger can fiddle with the controls to a nuclear reactor?
 The security in this place is a disgrace.

-But Sue seems to like this episode.
-She’s impressed with the hand effect (“For its time”), the unusual camera angles are right up her street, and Carter’s death, which involves him plummeting from a very tall height, is heaped with praise.
-But for Sue, the best moment occurs when Watson telephones his family to say goodbye.
+Aside from that, Sue really likes this episode.
+She’s impressed with the hand effect (“For its time”), the unusual camera angles are right up her street, and Carter’s death, which involves him plummeting from a very tall height, is praised, too.
+Although for Sue the best moment definitely occurs when Watson telephones his family to say goodbye.

 Sue: That was really sad.
 I didn’t expect that.
-I actually give a shit about this character, now.
+I actually give a shit about his character, now.

 Sue: Hey!
 Sarah is doing hand jokes, now.
-That’s not fair.
+That isn’t fair!